getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 There's a way (I hear) to render text to a canvas and use measureText to get the dimensions, but that's fairly complicated

-## Iterating on a Solution

-### Attempt 1
+## Driving UI Renders Through UI State

-I always try to do things The React Way if I possibly can.
-The [first version of the component](https://github.com/getsentry/sentry/pull/76209/commits/6a982d0167a0f290eff32bd46524aa72161184a9) was something like this (content heavily edited for brevity):
+I always try to do things The React Way if I can.
+The [first version of the component](https://github.com/getsentry/sentry/pull/76209/commits/6a982d0167a0f290eff32bd46524aa72161184a9) stored everything in React state and drove UI updates through state updates.
+Here's a pseudocode version:

 ```tsx
 function AutoSizedText({ children, minFontSize, maxFontSize, calculationCountLimit }: Props) {